 The Housing Authority of Riverside County (HACR) addresses the public housing needs of the cities within Riverside County.
-The Public Housing Program is intended to provide decent, safe, and sanitary housing to low and moderate-income families, seniors, and persons with disabilities.
+The Public Housing Program is intended to provide decent, safe, and sanitary housing for low and moderate-income families, seniors, and people with disabilities.

-Actions planned during the next year to address the need for public housing.
+Actions planned during the next year to address the needs of public housing.